DataDog/hiring-engineers/answers.md

 For **step 2**, you'll select your metric (my_metric).

 Lastly, for **step 3**, you can add your warning and alert thresholds.
 The **alert threshold** will be set to 800 and the **warning threshold** will be set to 500.
-Additionally, you can update the 'notify if data is missing' to **Notify** and setting this alert to 10 mintues.
+Additionally, you can update the 'notify if data is missing' to **Notify** and set this option to 10 mintues.
 The screenshot below shows a sample setup:

  <img src="https://i.imgur.com/M4WMrDo.png" width="450" height="500" alt=""> </a>